lidofinance/easy-track/README.md

 #### function enactMotion(uint256 _motionId, bytes memory _enactData) public  motionExists(_motionId)

-Method marks motion as enacted, creates EVM script from motion's executor `enact` method and forwards the script to the Aragon Agent.
+Method marks motion as enacted, calls executors `execute` method with passed params.
+If executor returns not empty aragon EVM script, will forward the script to the Aragon Agent.
 After that, method deletes the motion from the corresponding mapping. `EasyTrack` contract requires the role assigned to run EVM scripts on Agent entity.

 Method also has overloaded variant **`function enactMotion(uint256 _motionId) external`** which passes empty bytes array as `_enactData` value.